What to do in Amsterdam: the whys, the hows and the whatsLet me show you more than just your regular Amsterdam for cheap

 Amsterdam also has the classic art with museums dedicated entirely to masters like Van Gogh and Rembrandt.
 We can’t even begin to describe the feeling of seeing important live pieces like The Potato Eaters and The Yellow House.

 If you’re into smaller collections and Huis Marseille and FOAM, if you’re into history you can go to Museum Van Loon and the Hermitage Amsterdam, if you’re into diamonds they have a museum only for that and if you’re crazy for science, do not miss the Nemo!
 And do not miss the cafe on top of Nemo, ok?
 Best view of the city!
 All that is for free with your I Amsterdam Card.

-Canal cruises: The touristy attraction that is worth it
+Canal cruises: The tourist attraction that is worth it

 What to do in Amsterdam: Food and Alcohol

-You can choose from places with Dutch food, Asian food, cheese stores, pancakes houses, cafes, contemporary food and more.
-Some of the option will exclude drinks and some will not, so please pay attention to that.
+You can choose from places with Dutch food, Asian food, cheese stores, pancakes houses, cafes, contemporary cuisine and more.
+Some of the options will exclude drinks and some will not, so please pay attention to that.
 We’ve tried the East 57, Wagamama and The Heffer, the first one serving fantastic burgers and stakes, the second being more focused in Noodles and Asian infusion and the last had Dutch food and some other options.
-All 3 were good, all 3 had great food, all 3 were approved by Fotostrasse.
+All three were good; all 3 had great food, all three were approved by Fotostrasse.

 Understand the Transport: bikes, metro, bus or tram?

 Needless to say that the best way to explore the City of Bikes is by Bike, huh?
 But if you’re not able to go by bike, the card will give you free and unlimited rides on all the trams, metros and buses!
 A perfect slap in the face of society, imagine you tired of walking, desperate for a place to sit and boooooom: free ride to your hotel.
 Cool, right?